WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/cop.md

 We take notes of discussions that had happened during our CoP meetings, and reading some of the previous meetings is a great way to begin to understand all the moving parts of SMART Guidelines.
 Here is the link to the minutes from the previous meetings:

-Access Meeting minutes here:  https://worldhealthorg-my.sharepoint.com/:w:/g/personal/ratanaprayuln_who_int/EVwk3JsUSVBBh2ew1xn7HtwBPd_TL2XL1ti48tymiVa36Q?rtime=JZAh3Sf320g.
+- Access Meeting minutes <a href="https://worldhealthorg-my.sharepoint.com/:w:/g/personal/ratanaprayuln_who_int/EVwk3JsUSVBBh2ew1xn7HtwBPd_TL2XL1ti48tymiVa36Q?rtime=JZAh3Sf320g">here</a>.